Heritage Hotel, Rockhampton: History

 Johnson's Commercial Hotel and Chambers evidenced the self-sufficiency the city displayed against the influences of the state capital, Brisbane.
 Rockhampton architect John William Wilson was responsible for the hotel's grand, balconied design.
 From early 1870 to 1915 Wilson designed over 200 buildings for the central Queensland region.
 Six to ten of them were located in the historic precinct of Quay Street, and approximately 30 of varying types stood within a three-block radius of the Commercial Hotel.
 Wilson was born in Banffshire in Scotland, emigrated to Australia shortly before 1854 and began his architectural career in Victoria before moving to Rockhampton and practicing there for about 35 years.

 The local foundry firm Burns and Twigg manufactured the iron lace, so prominent a feature of the hotel's verandahs.
 Founded in March 1875 by engineer William Burns and pattern maker Edward F. Twigg, by 1900 the company employed over one hundred men and supplied engineering services throughout central and north-west Queensland.

 The fine handcrafted cedar doors and window sashes fitted into the former Commercial Hotel were completed by the joinery firm founded by Walter Adam Lawson.
 At the time of its opening the furniture and fittings were obtained locally from such firms as James Stewart & Co., Williams and Graham, and W Kasch.
 The internal fittings also included a kitchen range manufactured by Burns and Twigg.
 The hotel's pottery, with its name stamped in each piece, was procured from Mr James Millroy of Liverpool House.

 In line with commercial expansion throughout the region, the Commercial Hotel provided six ground-floor "sample rooms" facing William Street, which could be used by commercial travellers to display their goods.
 Other attributes were a commodious bar, a parlour, sitting and dining rooms, as well as a family dining room.
 For meetings the second floor featured a clubroom connected to the bar by a speaking tube and lift.
 An article published in a local newspaper The Record on the day of the Hotel's opening describes a promenade flat on the top of the building that was reached by staircase and provided a view of Rockhampton and environs.
 Also, a 1906 photograph of the hotel shows there was a vaulted gable on the William Street footpath canopy that marked the point of entry to the accommodation levels above.
 This photo also reveals that the solid parapet panels facing William and Quay Streets were each topped by pediments.

+The hotel was inundated during a flood in 1918.

 Following the death of Leah Johnson in 1923, the Commercial Hotel and Chambers continued to operate under various owners until the 1970s when it was known as the Old Colonial Hotel.
 Parts of the hotel were modernised in the late 1970s in conjunction with its renaming as the Heritage Hotel.